helrond/clbsj.org/_posts/2020-12-22-a-tribute-to-jack-elliott.md

   scholarly world as a master interpreter of 1st Peter and an ardent advocate of social-scientific criticism in biblical studies.
 ---
+_We are heartbroken at the sudden passing of CLBSJ cofounder and former Board President John H. "Jack" Elliot on December 13, 2020.
+Jack had recently retired from his position as President of the CLBSJ Board due to health complications from a fall.
+We were anticipating his recovery and looking forward to featuring his work in an upcoming Scholar-Activist Encounter.
+We still hope to present an event honoring Jack’s unique body of work.
+If you have a testimony of how his scholarship has impacted your path, please send it to [info@clbsj.org](mailto:info@clbsj.org).

+Here, CLBSJ cofounder Norman Gottwald offers a personal tribute to Jack’s contributions as a biblical scholar and an activist._

 John H. Elliott better, known as "Jack," is solidly established in the scholarly world as a master interpreter of 1st Peter and an ardent advocate of social-scientific criticism in biblical studies.
 Precisely